 Professor and Scholar

 Professor Susan R. Madsen is the Orin R. Woodbury Professor of Leadership and Ethics in the Woodbury School of Business at Utah Valley University.
-She is also a Visiting Fellow of the Faculty of Economics and Business at the University of Zagreb (Croatia), a Distinguished Visiting Fellow of the Lancaster Leadership Centre in the U.K, and a Fellow of The Leadership Trust Foundation in Ross-on-Wye, England.
-Dr. Madsen has been heavily involved for over a decade in researching the lifetime development of prominent women leaders and has personally interviewed a host of women university presidents, U.S. governors, and international leaders.
+She is also a Visiting Fellow of the Faculty of Economics and Business at the University of Zagreb (Croatia) and a Fellow of The Leadership Trust Foundation in Ross-on-Wye, England.
+Dr. Madsen has been heavily involved for many years in researching the lifetime development of prominent women leaders and has personally interviewed a host of women university presidents, U.S. governors, and international leaders.
 She also studies other aspects of women and leadership more broadly.
-Overall, Susan has authored or edited six books and has published well over 100 articles, chapters, and reports.
+Overall, Susan has authored or edited six books and has published nearly 200 articles, chapters, and reports.
 She is also the lead series co-editor for the Women and Leadership Book Series with Information Age Publishing and co-edited the first three volumes: Women and Leadership in Higher Education (2014), Women as Global Leaders (2015), and Women and Leadership around the World (2015).
 In 2012 she was the editor of two special issues of the journal Advances in Developing Human Resources (ADHR) on the topic of women and leadership in higher education.
-Her new edited book, the Handbook of Gender and Leadership (Edward Elgar Publishing), will be released in May 2017.
+Her newest edited book, the Handbook of Gender and Leadership (Edward Elgar Publishing), was released in 2017.
+More on Dr. Madsen’s books can be found here.

 Professor Madsen is a sought-after speaker in local, national, and international settings.
 She has presented in NGO sessions at the United Nations (New York and Geneva) and has also presented in such places like the New York Times, the Argentina Parliament Palace, the House of Commons in England, and in many countries around the world.
-She travels to the UK annually as an invited delegate along with other top international leadership scholars for a two-day Leadership Think Tank.
-In addition to a host of speaking engagements in the U.S., Dr. Madsen has given keynotes and/or presentations in Argentina, Slovenia, China, Korea, Croatia, England, Estonia, the Czech Republic, Australia, Costa Rica, New Zealand, Canada, Norway, Switzerland, Austria, and the United Arab Emirates.
-In recent years she has conducted research in China, the Middle East, and Central Europe and has facilitated leadership development programs with women leaders from over 25 countries.
+In addition to a host of speaking engagements in Utah and the U.S., Dr. Madsen has given keynotes and/or presentations in Argentina, South Africa, Slovenia, India, China, Korea, Croatia, Austria, England, Estonia, the Czech Republic, Australia, South Africa, Costa Rica, New Zealand, Canada, Norway, Switzerland, France, Italy, and the United Arab Emirates.
+In past years she has conducted research in China, the Middle East, and Eastern Europe and has facilitated women’s leadership development programs and seminars with women leaders from over 40 countries.

-In recent years, Susan founded the International Leadership Association’s (ILA) Women and Leadership Affinity Group and the Academy of Human Resource Development’s Leadership Special Interest Group.
+Susan founded the International Leadership Association’s (ILA) Women and Leadership Affinity Group and the Academy of Human Resource Development’s Leadership Special Interest Group.
 In 2013 and 2015 she chaired a global women and leadership conference for the International Leadership Association, which led to the publication of a seminal document that she compiled titled, The Asilomar Declaration & Call to Action on Women and Leadership.
 In May 2014 she also organized and hosted a colloquium for 70 scholars from around the world, titled “Advancing Theories of Women and Leadership,” and Susan continues to coordinate efforts and events (along with Dr. Julia Storberg-Walker) to inspire and influence more scholars to develop rigorous women and leadership theory.
+She and colleagues are now working on helping more women’s leadership scholars understand and get involved with public policy.

 Change Agent at Home